Guide to job hunting for international students

 You can also expand your network.
 Your university may run careers events to put you in touch with employers, such as virtual careers fairs or networking sessions.
 Your careers service may be able to tell you about any international fairs or events coming up and professional bodies often run networking events.
 You should join LinkedIn if you don’t already have an account, join your university’s alumni association and begin networking online.
 The British Council also runs a number of groups around the world for UK alumni.

-- Head to our section on networking for more information and networking tips.
+- Head to our section on finding a job for more information and networking tips.

 - Start networking online by making sure your LinkedIn profile is in the best possible shape.
 Find out how here.

 This article was last updated in November 2022.